-4.1 The National Planning Policy Framework (2012) requires local planning authorities to plan for housing to meet projected needs, identify the mix of housing required and where affordable housing is needed, to set policies to meet that need in a way that contributes to the objective of creating mixed and balanced communities.
+4.1 The National Planning Policy Framework (2012) NPPF requires local planning authorities to plan for housing to meet projected needs over the plan's period.
+The plan should identify the mix and type of housing required, including the proportion of and where affordable housing is needed to set policies to meet that need in a way that contributes to the objective of creating achieve mixed and balanced communities.

 4.2 The Local Plan Part 1 contains a borough-wide framework of strategic policies to meet the housing targets and objectives of the NPPF and the London Plan.
 Policy H1 provides a mechanism to deliver Hillingdon's annual monitoring target of 425 units.
-Affordable housing matters and issues of housing need are addressed at policy H2.
-Finally, policy H3 contains the criteria used to assess gypsy and traveller pitch provision.
+Affordable housing matters and issues of housing need are addressed at Policy H2.
+Finally, Policy H3 contains the criteria used to assess gypsy and traveller pitch provision.